jju/stubbl/teams/ravenouseagles.md

 ### Fans

-Fans of the Ravenous Eagles glory in their championship titles and especially love getting in the faces of fans of the Glorious Hounds.
+Fans of the Ravenous Eagles glory in their championship titles and especially love getting in the faces of fans of the Glorious Hounds[[glorioushounds]].
 Their loyalty has been fleeting since the GCVII

 ### Famous Games